Some of the students lingering in the auditorium would be late for their next class, but Principa Theresa Nolan didn't mind.

 “Before the accident, I was a working mother diagnosing the common cold and flu and nursing aches, pains, fevers and the occasional sports injury,” she told the students.
 “After the accident, I’ve learned (about) 125 new medicines, 43 new therapies, 31 new doctors, seven surgeries and bobbed and weaved through countless complications.”

 Barnes misses the deep connection she felt with her daughter, and Medina longs for the chemistry they shared before the accident.
 The two have been engaged since December 2007 and have not yet set a wedding date.
-Though Medina's audition shot him into stardom, including international appearances and promotional tours, he still lives with Ramos in her family's Oak Forest home.
+Though Medina's audition shot him into stardom, including , he still lives with Ramos in her family's Oak Forest home.
 He accompanies her to therapy and helps with her daily care.

 One student expressed his admiration of Medina's devotion.